jpdarela/Reference_phosphorus_maps_pan-Amazon/RESULTS/README.md

 The predicted_min-occ_over_total_p.nc4 file is the fraction of total P represented by Pmin1_Pocc.nc4.

 The predicted maps for each selected model for each target P form are named predicted\__pform_.nc4.

+The file final_dataset_pred_DI_Pforms.tab contains results in tabular format.

+Files with the initials DI are rasters marking areas with high associated uncertainties.